 Unfortunately, the human element continues to be the most exploitable weakness in the security chain.
 Using sophisticated social engineering techniques, hackers can attempt to intercept text messages, hack email accounts, and in a number of reported cases, they’ve even impersonated individuals to authorise a password reset over the phone.

 That being said, these cases are rare.
-On the whole, two-factor authentication is safe and provides an additional layer of security that can act as a deterrent to would-be attackers.
+On the whole, multi-factor authentication is safe and provides an additional layer of security that can act as a deterrent to would-be attackers.